bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 - **NegotiationMessage**: The first message sent by the client to the broker upon establishing a TCP connection with the broker (see [this](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/NegotiationMessageChoice.java)).
-  Its a choice, and client always sets the choice to [`ClientIdentity`](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/ClientIdentity.java), and populates various fields in `ClientIdentity` accordingly.
+  It's a choice, and the client always sets the choice to [`ClientIdentity`](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/ClientIdentity.java), and populates various fields in `ClientIdentity` accordingly.
 Broker responds with a `NegotiationMessage` as well, but sets [`BrokerResponse`](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/BrokerResponse.java) instead of `ClientIdentity`.
 A `NegotiationMessage` from the client can be thought of as an application level handshake with the broker to establish a BlazingMQ session.
-Client advertises some of its capabilities, version, and some other details in the `NegotiationMessage`.
-Based on this information, the broker can choose to accept or reject the connection with the client (e.g., if the client is using a very old version of the SDK, broker may refuse to connect with the client).
+The client advertises some of its capabilities, version, and some other details in the `NegotiationMessage`.
+Based on this information, the broker can choose to accept or reject the connection with the client (e.g., if the client is using a very old version of the SDK, the broker may refuse to connect with the client).

-- **OpenQueue**: The request that client sends to the broker to attach to a queue (see [this](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/OpenQueue.java)).
+- **OpenQueue**: The request that the client sends to the broker to attach to a queue (see [this](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/OpenQueue.java)).
-  `OpenQueue` contains
+  `OpenQueue` contains a
   [`QueueHandleParameters`](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/QueueHandleParameters.java)
   field.
-Client populates each field of `QueueHandleParameters` appropriately.
+The client populates each field of `QueueHandleParameters` appropriately.
-  `OpenQueue` request can be logically thought as a request by a BlazingMQ application to get a handle on the queue or connecting to a queue.
+  An `OpenQueue` request can be logically thought as a request by a BlazingMQ application to get a handle on the queue or connecting to a queue.
 Note that an `OpenQueue` request is always followed by a [`ConfigureQueue`](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/ConfigureQueueStream.java)